Generic consistency and nondegeneracy of vertically parametrized systems: Preliminaries of parametric polynomial systems

-In this section we study the generic dimension of the solution set of parametric systems for which the incidence variety is irreducible of known dimension.
-This sets the background theory for the application to the systems of polynomials indicated in the introduction.
-We start by stating the framework for solutions in the complex torus, and then proceed to restrict the set of solutions to subsets such as the real torus or the positive orthant.
+In this section, we study the generic properties of the zero set of parametric systems, under the assumption that the incidence variety is irreducible of known dimension.
+This sets the background theory of vertically parametrized systems that we will develop in \Cref{sec:vertical_systems}.

-We restrict from the beginning to solutions in a subset of the complex torus $(\CC^*)^n$ (and thus also allow Laurent polynomials with negative exponents).
-This will be required to apply the results in Section~\ref{sec:three_main_families}.
-However, most of this section also extends to $\CC^n$ if one restricts to polynomials with nonnegative exponents.
+We focus mainly on zeros in $(\CC^*)^n$, $(\RR^*)^n$ and $\RR^n_{>0}$, and we therefore allow Laurent polynomials with negative exponents.
+However, we will show later that the theory in this section also extends to $\CC^n$ if one restricts to polynomials with nonnegative exponents (see \Cref{rk:extension_C} and \Cref{subsec:extension_to_C}).